puran-debugger/Algorithms/README.md

 - In DAGs, every vertex is in an SCC by itself.
 - The interface for directed graphs is similar to the interface for undirected graphs.

+* Consider all directed graphs with k strongly connected components.
+    * If you add one edge to such graphs, what is the minimum number of strongly connected components that (at least) one of the graphs can attain?
+1
+        * if a graph has k strongly connected components $C_1, C_2, \dots, C_k$ such that there are edges $(C_1, C_2), (C_2, C_3),..., (C_{k-1}, C_k)$ in the component graph, then adding an edges from a vertex in $C_k$ to a vertex in $C_1$ will make the entire graph strongly connected
+    * If you add one edge to such graphs, what is the maximum number of strongly connected components that (at least) one of the graphs can attain? k
+        * We certainly cannot increase the number of strongly connected components when we add an edge, but we can possibly decrease it.
+However, we can also leave the number of strongly connected components unaffected by adding an edge within a component or adding an edge between components so as to not create any cycles.

 - Suppose you are exploring a neighborhood in a new city:
     - You might walk as far as you can down each path, turning around when stuck (DFS)
     - You might only explore nearby spots before venturing further (BFS)

 ### Depth-first Search
+深度优先

 ![](dfs1.png)